Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Results

-From the measurements of changes in tension, we found that tissues with smaller values of $k_E$ and $k_C$ maintained a constant mean tension (Fig.~\ref{fig.Fig4}A), with very low rates of neighbor exchange (Fig.~\ref{fig.Fig3}A), characteristic of an arrested state.
-To characterize the mechanical properties of the remodeling tissue, we measured the mean-squared displacements of the cell centers (Supplemental Material) to compute the average diffusivity ($D$) of cells (Fig.~\ref{fig.Fig4}B).
+From the measurements of changes in tissue tension, we found that tissues with smaller values of $k_E$ and $k_C$ maintained a constant mean tension (Fig.~\ref{fig.Fig7}A), with very low rates of neighbor exchange (Fig.~\ref{fig.Fig4}A), characteristic of an arrested state.
+To quantify cell movement, we measured the mean-squared displacements of the cell centers (Supplemental Material) to compute the average diffusivity ($D$) of cells (Fig.~\ref{fig.Fig7}B).
 We found that cells with smaller values of ($k_E,k_C$) do not diffuse significantly ($D<10^{-4}$), representing solid-like tissues with mostly hexagonal cell shapes.
-Diffusivity increases with $k_E$ and $k_C$, such that the tissue is liquid-like when $(k_E+k_C)/k_L$ is larger than a critical value (Fig.~\ref{fig.Fig4}B).
-Increasing $k_E$ in a solid tissue increases the number of hexagonal cell shapes relative to pentagons and heptagons, while increasing $k_E$ in a fluid tissue leads to a relative increase in the number of pentagons, alongwith the presence of triangles, squares, and octagonal cell shapes (Fig. S5).
-Interestingly, tissues possessing higher-order vertices are fluid-like with a high diffusivity of cell centers (Fig.~\ref{fig.Fig4}B).
+Diffusivity increases with $k_E$ and $k_C$, such that the tissue is liquid-like when $(k_E+k_C)/k_L$ is larger than a critical value (Fig.~\ref{fig.Fig7}B).
+Interestingly, tissues possessing higher-order vertices are fluid-like with a high cell diffusivity (Fig.~\ref{fig.Fig7}B).

-In vertex models, fluidity is related to the observed cell shape index $q$~\cite{bi2015,park2015,damavandi2022universal}, defined as the mean ratio between the perimeter and the square root of the cell area.
+In vertex models describing isotropic tissues, fluidity is related to the observed cell shape index $q$~\cite{bi2015,park2015,damavandi2022universal}, defined as the mean ratio between the perimeter and the square root of the cell area.
 A fluid-solid phase transition occurs at $q=3.81$, such that the tissue is solid-like for $q<3.81$.
-The rigidity transition is related to the mechanical stability of junctions, which occurs in the effective medium theory when $(k_C+k_E)/2k_L$ is smaller than the effective medium stiffness $k$ (dashed line in Figs.~\ref{fig.Fig4}B-C, see Supplemental Material).
-From our simulations, we obtained an excellent agreement between the contours $D=10^{-4}$ and $q=3.81$ (white curves in Figs.~\ref{fig.Fig4}B,C).
-Our theory thus relates the fluidity of confluent tissues and their emergent topology to the rates of tension remodeling, $k_C$ and $k_E$ (Fig.~\ref{fig.Fig4}D).
-In particular, we find that 4-fold and higher-order vertices can become stable in fluid tissues if $\beta k_E>k_C$ ($\beta>1$), such that asymmetric tension remodeling reduces the mean tension in the tissue.
+The rigidity transition is related to the mechanical stability of junctions, which occurs in the mean-field theory when $(k_C+k_E)/2k_L$ is smaller than the effective medium stiffness $k$ (dashed line in Figs.~\ref{fig.Fig7}B-C, see Supplemental Material).
+From our simulations, we obtained an excellent agreement between the contours $D=10^{-4}$ and $q=3.81$ (white curves in Figs.~\ref{fig.Fig7}B,C).
+Our theory thus relates the fluidity of confluent tissues and their emergent topology to the rates of tension remodeling, $k_C$ and $k_E$ (Fig.~\ref{fig.Fig7}).
+In particular, we find that 4-fold and higher-order vertices can become stable in fluid tissues if $\beta k_E>k_C$ ($\beta>1$), such that asymmetric tension remodeling reduces mean tissue tension.